hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter12.md

 \end{aligned}
 $$

-For the integrator in distrete time:
+For the integrator in discrete time:

 1. $\frac{1}{z-1}$